-Apative Immunity also contains the B cells.
+Adaptive Immunity also contains the B cells.
 B cells are also lymphocytes, and they mature in the bone marrow of mammals.
 B cells work in three different manners.
 One is dependent on T cells for activation.
 The T cells are activated by receiving a particular antigen from a memory B cell (discussed below).
-They in turn activate the new B cells using cytokines.
-Once activated, the B cells produce special cells for short and long term immune defense, along with more memory B cells for use against that pathogen in the future.
+They, in turn, activate the new B cells using cytokines.
+Once activated, the B cells produce special cells for short and long-term immune defense, along with more memory B cells for use against that pathogen in the future.
 In a second process, T cells are not necessary.
-Instead, the B cells notice antigens found on long protein chains or DNA from a virus and immediately activate, undergoing the same process as they would with T cell activation, producing the same short and long term defenses as well as the memory B cells.
-Memory B cells are activated in both a T cell dependent and independent fashion, depending on the type of antigen involved.
-Memory B cells enable the body to fight of a pathogen it has previously defeated, which explains why some diseases, such as chicken pox, are a once in a lifetime experience.
-These Memory B cells are built up over a lifetime, so that the older a person gets, the more memory B cells they have, and thus the more diseases the body will recognize and defeat automatically.
+Instead, the B cells notice antigens found on long protein chains or DNA from a virus and immediately activate, undergoing the same process as they would with T cell activation, producing the same short and long-term defenses as well as the memory B cells.
+Memory B cells are activated in both a T cell-dependent and independent fashion, depending on the type of antigen involved.
+Memory B cells enable the body to fight off a pathogen it has previously defeated, which explains why some diseases, such as chicken pox, are a once in a lifetime experience.
+These Memory B cells are built up over a lifetime so that the older a person gets, the more memory B cells they have, and thus the more diseases the body will recognize and defeat automatically.
 Babies are born with partial immunity from their mother.
 This passive immunity can last for as long as several months, enabling the infant to adjust to life outside the womb and helping it grow safely during those critical first few weeks.

 As you can see, Immunity is a complex subject.
 What is above barely touches the amount of information available on immunity and does not come close to the complexity of the real thing.
 Bear that in mind in part three as we discuss the origin of immunity.